dm-kamaev/cqrs/README.md

 ### Validation
-You can use method `validate` for validation input data in command or query:
+You can use method `validate` for validation of input data in command or query:
 ```ts
 class CreateCommand implements ICreateCommand {
   public readonly __tag = 'command:create';